heinzelotto/org.heinzelotto.fileindex/README.md

 - [X] Indexing database that allows for efficient querying of words across all watched files.
 - [X] Unit tests
 - [X] Demo application

+# Caveats

+This uses kotlin coroutines, so make sure your Java and Kotlin distribution is current.
+It works for me on Java 14.0.2 and kotlin 1.4.10.

+Please also note that since the default WatchService is very slow on MacOS.
+To alleviate this the library uses a flag from `com.sun.nio`, which is not portable across the different JVM implementations.